Community Clipboard

 Here's some material from the site that gives you an idea of what it's about.

-Mission Statement on candobetter.org:
+Mission Statement on candobetter.net:

 "To encourage ordinary people to engage themselves with the political processes that decide the fate of our society in order to help make the necessary difference that will allow our society to turn back from the brink of the looming global environmental catastrophe that threatens our survival."